ounsworth/cms-dhkem/draft-ounsworth-lamps-cms-dhkem.md

 {{RFC5652}} and the CMS authenticated-enveloped-data content type
 {{RFC5083}} support both key transport and key agreement algorithms to establish the key used to encrypt the content.
-In recent years, cryptographers have be specifying asymmetric key establishment algorithms, including Post-Quantum algorithms as Key Encapsulation Mechanism (KEMs).
+In recent years, cryptographers have been specifying asymmetric key establishment algorithms, including Post-Quantum algorithms as Key Encapsulation Mechanism (KEMs).
-This document defines conventions for wrapping Ephemeral-Static (E-S) Diffie-Hellman (DH) and Elliptic Curve Diffie-Hellman (ECDH) key agreements to fit the KEM interface for the CMS enveloped-data content type and the CMS authenticated-enveloped-data content type as defined in
+This document defines conventions for wrapping Ephemeral-Static (E-S) Diffie-Hellman (DH) and Elliptic Curve Diffie-Hellman (ECDH) key agreements to fit the KEM interface for the CMS enveloped-data content type and the CMS authenticated-enveloped-data content type via the KEMRecipientInfo as defined in
 {{I-D.ietf-lamps-cms-kemri}}.
 This is a parallel mechanism to {{RFC5990}} which does the same for RSA.
 The benefit is to allow forward-compatibility of older DH-based ciphers